csrg-utfsm/csrg-utfsm.github.io/abstract.md

 # [](#header-1) Abstract

+## Key Ideas

-- Seen the dependencies as a tree structure, attacking the problem from the leafs, making system packaging and system control through daemons, an accessible option to initiate the transformation from big binary to real modularized components.
+- Seen the dependencies as a tree structure, attacking the problem from the leafs, using system packaging for deployment/maintainance and system control through daemons, an accessible option to initiate the transformation from a big binary to a full-stack modularized component-based software.

 - Using off-the-shelf tools available in other scenarios where Big Data is handled (Stock Exchange, Social Networks, e-shopping)